Don't Take Justify's Greatness for Granted After Incredible Triple Crown Run

 He goes down as only the second horse to complete the Triple Crown quest without ever suffering a defeat, joining Seattle Slew.

-He’s the only thoroughbred to master racing’s toughest task without running a single race as a 2-year-old.
+He's the only thoroughbred to master racing's toughest task without running a single race as a two-year-old.

 In a sport where breeding is everything, he rose to the pinnacle despite being sired by Scat Daddy, who commanded only a $35,000 stud fee.

-He emerged from his Kentucky Derby victory with a potentially derailing heel bruise, but overcame it with the creative help of a three-quarter horse shoe.
+He emerged from his Kentucky Derby victory with a potentially derailing heel bruise but overcame it with the creative help of a three-quarter horse shoe.

 Throughout this historic season, he carried the oldest jockey to ever win the Triple Crown, 52-year-old Mike Smith.

-He won against a Belmont field that was fine-tuned by four Hall of Fame trainers: D. Wayne Lukas, Bill Mott, Steve Asmussen and, of course, Justify’s own trainer, Bob Baffert.
+He won among a Belmont field that featured four Hall of Fame trainers: D. Wayne Lukas, Bill Mott, Steve Asmussen and, of course, Justify's own trainer, Bob Baffert.

-He got this Triple Crown party started by winning what was considered the wettest and muddiest Kentucky Derby ever, and also one that had an incredibly loaded field, with 10 winners of graded stakes races.
+He got this Triple Crown party started by winning what was considered the wettest, muddiest Kentucky Derby ever, and one that had a loaded field, with 10 winners of graded stakes races.

 He claimed Belmont by barreling out of the No. 1 post position that's so prone to getting pinned on the rail, the dreaded starting position that belongs to the quick and the dead.
 Last time the Belmont winner survived that early disadvantage was Touch Gold, all the way back in 1997.